jvm-rasp/jrasp-agent/README.md

 [how to install](https://www.jrasp.com/guide/install/v1.1.2/jrasp-agent.html)

-## 04 develop & Compilation (can be skipped, use the release package)
+## 04 develop & Compilation (Source code only available from partners)

-+ jdk 1.8
-+ golang 1.19
-+ maven 3.8.5

-Enter the jrsap-agent/bin directory and execute the corresponding environment script.

-It should be noted that macOs/windows is only for development and testing.
+Due to the high number of installations of this product, based on product safety considerations, no longer open source code, partners can provide jrasp basic framework source code

 ## 05 Version record

 [RELEASE](CHANGELOG.md)

-## 06 Wechart
+## 06 Wechat

 wx：hycsxs